-LIVII SHAMA E COUNC E RUSH TO THE R Column 1 Column 2 Purpose Definition 1 ur pose air craft landing facilities (including a heliport) and associated navigational aids t (j) any infrastructure or utility activity which requires an environmental licence, or is a "notifiable" activity, under the Environmental Protection Act 1994; and (k) telecommunication facilities which are not determined to be low impact facilities, and which are of a scale or nature likely to have a significant adverse impact on the natural or built environment, including (but not limited to) any of the following (i) towers or other structures more than 15 metres height; in (ii) any aboveground facility on or adjoining a site of cultur heritage significance, and ral (iii) aerial cabling in or immediately adjoining urban areas.
+Column 1 Colur nn 2 Purpose Defin ition (j) any infrastructure or utility activity which requires an environmental licence, or is a "notifiable" activity, under the Environmental Protection Act 1994 ; and (k) telecommunication facilities which are not determined to be low impact facilities, and which are of a scale or nature likely to have a significant adverse impact on the natural or built environment, including (but not limited to) any of the following: (i) towers or other structures more than 15 metres in height; (ii) any aboveground facility on or adjoining a site of cultural heritage significance, and (iii) aerial cabling in or immediately adjoining urban areas.
 The term does not include Local utility as separately defined.
-Special use Premises for: (a) cultural, educational or religious purposes, a health service, hospital, nursing home or other residential health care facility (not being part of a retirement village); (c) Federal Government purposes (having the character of an office use); (d) State Government purposes (having the character of an officuse); e:e (e) Statutory Authority purposes (having the character of an office use); е (f) any other welfare or public purposes not separately defined.
-The term includes any of the following activities, or any similactivity: (a) ambulance station, first aid station, fire brigade, police station emergency services depot; ٦, (b) cemetery and crematorium; (c) place of worship such as church, chapel, synagogue, temple ; (d) community hall or centre, senior citizens centre, youth centre community art galleries or museums;) , school, pre-school, college, university and ancillary residential components for staff and students at the premises; al (f) a dwelling unit ancillary to the premises. but does not include Child care centres, Local utility, Major utility Telecommunications facility (Medium Impact) as separately defined Telecommunications facility (medium impact) Any line, equipment, apparatus, tower, mast, antenna, tunnel, due hole, pit, pole or other structure or thing used by a holder of a carrier license under the Commonwealth Telecommunications Act 1991, for use, in or in connection with a system or series of systems the carries or is capable of carrying, communications by means of guide or unguided electromagnetic energy whether such facility is manner or remotely controlled, and not being a Local utility or Major utility. r's or at ed
+Special use Premi ses for: (a) cultural, educational or religious purposes, (b) a health service, hospital, nursing home or other residential health care facility (not being part of a retirement village); (c) Federal Government purposes (having the character of an office use); (d) State Government purposes (having the character of an office use); (e) Statutory Authority purposes (having the character of an office use); (f) any other welfare or public purposes not separately defined.
+The te erm includes any of the following activities, or any similar activity: (a) ambulance station, first aid station, fire brigade, police station, emergency services depot; (b) cemetery and crematorium; (c) place of worship such as church, chapel, synagogue, temple; (d) community hall or centre, senior citizens centre, youth centre, community art galleries or museums; (e) school, pre-school, college, university and ancillary residential components for staff and students at the premises; (f) a dwelling unit ancillary to the premises. does not include Child care centres, Local utility, Major utility or ecommunications facility (Medium Impact) as separately defined.
+Telecommunications facility (medium impact) hole, licens for us carries or ung ne, equipment, apparatus, tower, mast, antenna, tunnel, duct, bit, pole or other structure or thing used by a holder of a carrier's e under the Commonwealth Telecommunications Act 1991 , or e, in or in connection with a system or series of systems that s or is capable of carrying, communications by means of guided guided electromagnetic energy whether such facility is manned or ely controlled, and not being a Local utility or Major utility.

-(c) Recreational Purposes
+(7) Recreational Purposes

-(i) In this planning scheme, "Recreational Purposes", means any of the following defined purposes:
+In this planning scheme, "Recreational Purposes", means any of the following defined purposes: